cat538/cat538.github.io/docs/tools/cmake.md

    - 关于`<contentOptions>`中的`GIT_TAG`:

-     ```
+     ```cmake
-     it is advisable to use a hash for GIT_TAG rather than a branch or tag name.
+     # it is advisable to use a hash for GIT_TAG rather than a branch or tag name.
 A commit hash is more secure and helps to confirm that the downloaded contents are what you expected.
-     eg:
+     # eg:
      FetchContent_Declare(
        googletest
        GIT_REPOSITORY https://github.com/google/googletest.git
        GIT_TAG        703bd9caab50b139428cea1aaff9974ebee5742e # release-1.10.0
      )
      ```

-   - 关于`FIND_PACKAGE_ARGS`

 2. `FetchContent_MakeAvaliable(<name1> [<name2>...])`

 3. `FetchContent_Populate(<name>)`